cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 # Gene Set Enrichment Analysis for Pharmacogenomics (GeneSetEnrichmentAnalysis_PGx)

-This repository contains the code and data for a four-part joint association gene set enrichment analysis in the field of pharmacogenomics.
-I investigated the biological question: Are any of the biololgical pathways identified through a structured  literature review enriched in patients who developed methotrexate-induced mucositis in their cancer treatment?
-This repository only contained analysis that have been conducted using publicly available datasets.
-To ensure confidentiality protection, any patient identifiers or patient-related data have been removed and only results were uploaded to this repository.
+This repository features code and data related to a four-part, joint-association gene set enrichment analysis in pharmacogenomics.
+The central research query is: Are there specific biological pathways, identified through a structured literature review, that are more prevalent in patients who experienced methotrexate-induced mucositis during their cancer treatment?
+It's important to note that this repository exclusively includes analyses based on publicly available datasets.
+To uphold patient confidentiality, any identifiers or direct patient data have been omitted, retaining only the resulting analyses.

 ## Overview